wudalu/aether-frame/docs/streaming_implementation.md

   such as `streaming_mode`, `max_llm_calls`, or provide your own `GenerateContentConfig`.
 If RunConfig is unavailable (older SDKs), the agent gracefully falls back to the legacy LiteLLM streaming behaviour.
+- **Azure GPT-4.x fallback** – Because Azure’s LiteLLM adapter lacks ADK Live Connect support, the framework now ships a custom `AzureStreamingLLM` / `AzureLiveConnection` pair (mirroring the DeepSeek strategy).
+When streaming is enabled, `AdkModelFactory` automatically swaps Azure models to this wrapper so GPT-4.1/GPT-4o deployments can participate in live/HITL flows without waiting for upstream LiteLLM changes.
 - **Consume** – Iterate over the resulting stream to receive `TaskStreamChunk` objects (`src/aether_frame/contracts/streaming.py`).
 The `StreamSession` wrapper (`src/aether_frame/streaming/stream_session.py`) exposes helpers such